 Some owner's manuals contain language implying that using an oil different from the one recommended by the manufacturer will violate the vehicle's warranty.
 The burden of proving that an engine was harmed by a “not manufacturer oil” would fall to General Motors or another automaker under the Magnuson-Moss Warranty Act.

 Dealers are breaking the law if they reject a warranty claim without first looking into it.
+Will changing your own oil void warranty?
 Customers only need to ensure that any alternative oil they use is on par in quality with the oil recommended by the automaker.

 Many oil producers, including Valvoline, are so confident in the quality of their products that they provide their own warranty against any engine damage that might be attributed to it.